MofidDev/web-development-course/src/assets/content/html.md

 - As the HTML specifications evolved and matured, new browsers developed against the updated specifications would not work with the older web pages.

-- <mark>The DOCTYPE element was introduced so each page could specify the version of the specification that it was written against.</mark> The browser would need to interpret this and provide the necessary backward compatibility.
+- The DOCTYPE element was introduced so each page could specify the version of the specification that it was written against.
+The browser would need to interpret this and provide the necessary backward compatibility.

 - Fortunately, with HTML5 the DOCTYPE can be essentially ignored.
 Just set it to html: